Chongryon: Background and history

 A 1953 government survey revealed that 93% were from the southern half of the Korean peninsula.

 From 1910 to 1945, ethnic Koreans were Japanese nationals.
 The end of the Second World War left the nationality status of Koreans in an ambiguous position, as no recognized functional government existed on the Korean Peninsula (the Provisional Government of the Republic of Korea, a government-in-exile, was only somewhat recognized internationally and was not a formal Korean government until South Korea's formation in 1948).
 Their nationality was provisionally registered under the name of Joseon (Chōsen in Japanese, 朝鮮, 조선), the old name of undivided Korea.

 The 1948 declaration of independence by both South and North Korea made Joseon a defunct nation.
 Those with Joseon nationality were allowed to re-register their nationality to a South Korean one; however the same did not apply to North Korea due to the fact that Japan only recognises South Korea as the legitimate government of Korea, so supporters of the North retained their Joseon nationality.

-Ethnic Koreans in Japan established the Association of Koreans in Japan in 1945, which followed a socialist ideology, and was banned in 1949 by the order of Allied occupation army.
-The United Democratic Front of Korea in Japan was established in 1951, which was banned due to suspected involvement in the 1952 May Day riots.
+Ethnic Koreans in Japan established the League of Koreans in Japan (재일본조선인연맹) in 1945, which followed a socialist ideology, and was banned in 1949 by the order of Allied occupation army.
+The United Democratic Front of Korea in Japan (재일조선민주전선) was established in 1951, which was banned due to suspected involvement in the 1952 May Day riots.

-In 1952, the North Korean leader Kim Il-sung called on the socialist Zainichi Korean movement to be coordinated in close contact with the North Korean government, and to fight, not for a socialist revolution in Japan, but for the socialist reunification of the Korean peninsula.
+In 1952, the North Korean leader Kim Il Sung called on the socialist Zainichi Korean movement to be coordinated in close contact with the North Korean government, and to fight, not for a socialist revolution in Japan, but for the socialist reunification of the Korean peninsula.

 Chongryon was established on 25 May 1955 by Han Duk-su, who was an activist for leftist labor movements in Japan.

-In the late 1950s, Chongryon conducted a campaign to persuade Zainichi Koreans to migrate to North Korea.
+In the late 1950s, Chongryon conducted a campaign to persuade Zainichi Koreans to migrate to North Korea in collaboration with Tokyo.
 The campaign was vehemently opposed by Mindan which organised hunger strikes and train obstructions.
-Some 87,000 Zainichi Koreans and about 6000 Japanese spouses moved to the North.
+Some 87,000 Zainichi Koreans and about 6,000 Japanese spouses moved to the North.
 According to a defector, himself a former returnee, many petitioned to be returned to Japan and in response were sent to political prison camps.

 Japanese research puts the number of Zainichi Korean returnees condemned to prison camps at around 10,000.

-In 1990 Ha Su-to, former vice chief of organization for Chongryon who was expelled in 1972 for demanding democratic reforms, led a rally in Tokyo of 500 to protest against North Korea's human rights violations, in which protesters accused North Korea of holding the ex-Zainichi returnees captive to siphon money off remittances from their relatives in Japan.
+In 1990, Ha Su-to, former vice chief of organization for Chongryon who was expelled in 1972 for demanding democratic reforms, led a rally in Tokyo of 500 to protest against North Korea's human rights violations, in which protesters accused North Korea of holding the ex-Zainichi returnees captive to siphon money off remittances from their relatives in Japan.